sergejsha/knot/README.md

 # Concept

 Knot helps managing application state by reacting on events and performing asynchronous actions in a structured way.
-There are five core concepts Knot defines: `State`, `Change`, `Reducer`, `Effect` and `Action`.
+There are five core concepts Knot defines: `State`, `Change`, `Action`, `Reducer` and `Effect`.

 <img src="docs/diagrams/flowchart-knot.png" width="490" />